-- Promoting the investment climate for the Private Sector Development and thus promoting Inclusive Growth also.
+- Promoting the investment climate for private sector development and thus promoting inclusive growth also.

-- Working in Renewable Energy Sector (Solar and Biomass) and cleaner fuel production, as well as focus on the key sub sectors like agribusiness;
+- Working in the Renewable Energy Sector (Solar and Biomass) and cleaner fuel production, as well as focusing on the key sub sectors like agribusiness,

 International Centre for Settlement of Investment Disputes (ICSID)

-- Provides facilities for conciliation and arbitration of international investment disputes.
+- It provides facilities for conciliation and arbitration of international investment disputes.

 - It is the world’s foremost institution working to settle international investment disputes.

-- Member States have agreed to accept ICSID as a forum to settle Investors- State disputes in their international investment treaties.
+- Member states have agreed to accept ICSID as a forum to settle investor-state disputes in their international investment treaties.

-- ICSID promotes disputes resolution process between investors and states thus it promotes international investment ecosystem.
+- ICSID promotes a dispute resolution process between investors and states, thus promoting an international investment ecosystem.

-- ICSID works on principles of Conciliation, arbitration and fact findings.
+- ICSID works on principles of conciliation, arbitration, and fact finding.
 A dedicated ICSID team is assigned to each case and provides expert guidance to resolve disputes.

 India is not a member of ICSID, mainly for two reasons